Unicode character property: Bidirectional writing

 Six character properties pertain to bi-directional writing: Bidi_Class, Bidi_Control, Bidi_Mirrored, Bidi_Mirroring_Glyph, Bidi_Paired_Bracket and Bidi_Paired_Bracket_Type.

 One of Unicode's major features is support of bi-directional (Bidi) text display right-to-left (R-to-L) and left-to-right (L-to-R).
 The Unicode Bidirectional Algorithm UAX9 describes the process of presenting text with altering script directions.
 For example, it enables a Hebrew quote in an English text.
 The Bidi_Character_Type marks a character's behaviour in directional writing.
-To override a direction, Unicode has defined special formatting control characters (Bidi-Controls).
+To override a direction, Unicode has defined special formatting control characters (Bidi-Control characters).
 These characters can enforce a direction, and by definition only affect bi-directional writing.

 Each code point has a property called Bidi_Class.
 It defines its behaviour in a bidirectional text as interpreted by the algorithm: